eciggaar/chatbot-lab/README.md

 ## Before you begin
 To be able to use the Watson APIs, you need to have a Bluemix account.
 If you don't have one yet -- or you did not yet complete the initial set up of your Bluemix account -- follow the steps below.

-Your account must have available space for at least 1 application (256MB) and 3 services.
+Your account must have enough resources available for at least 1 application (256MB) and 3 services.

 ### Not registered
 * Use Ctrl-click (or the equivalent action for your system) to open the [Sign Up for Bluemix](https://developer.ibm.com/sso/bmregistration) page in a separate tab.
 Fill in the form and click **Start your FREE Bluemix trial** to complete the registration.
 You will receive an activation mail in your inbox.